Andros Island, Bahamas

 Location: Forfar Field Station, Andros, Bahamas

-Certifications you’ll receive: PADI Open Water, PADI Advanced Open Water, ACA Sea Kayaking, Wilderness First Aid (WFA), Leave No Trace (LNT)
+Certifications you’ll receive: PADI Open Water, PADI Advanced Open Water, ACA Level 1: Introduction to Kayaking, ACA Level 2: Essentials of Kayak Touring, Wilderness First Aid (WFA), Leave No Trace (LNT)

 Application: Applicants accepted on a rolling basis.
 Online application available below.
 No previous SCUBA experience necessary.